Can You Migrate Google Drive to OneDrive for Business?

 Step 1.
 Download from Google Drive

-Step 1.
-Log in your Google Drive account.
+- Log in to your Google Drive account.

-Step 3.
-Click “Download” button to download them to your local hard drive.
+- Click the “Download” button to download them to your local device.

 Note: After downloading folders to your local PC, the folders will be converted into filename.zip.
 Before uploading them to your OneDrive for Business account, you may need to decrypt them first.

-Popular Way: Transfer from Google Drive to OneDrive for Business with MultCloud
+1-Click to Migrate Google Drive to OneDrive for Business [Recommended]

-MultCloud is a professional cloud manager based on the web page that can not only help manage all cloud drives in one place without installing any desktop app on the PC but also can transfer files between cloud drives directly without using downloading and uploading way.
+If you have too much data that needs to be transferred from Google Drive to OneDrive for Business, you can turn to use a free web-based multiple cloud storage manager named MultCloud.
+It can not only help manage all cloud drives in one place without switching accounts frequently, but also can transfer files between cloud drives directly without downloading/reuploading.
 It has the following advantages: